 What is ransomware, and how do you prevent it?

-Over the last few years, ransomware has been increasing at an alarming rate.
+Over the last few years, ransomware attacks have been increasing at an alarming rate.
 Unfortunately, the rise of technology comes hand in hand with an increase in cybercrime.
 But how much do you know about the ever-evolving ransomware threat?
 And do you know what steps to take to prevent an attack?

 An increasing risk